August 27

 FOOD FOR THOUGHT

-• Why will making inconsequential videos help you get over your fear of being on camera?
+• Why will making practicing videos help you get over your fear of being on camera?

 Thanks for reading Video Production Tips!